azure-ad-b2c/saml-sp/saml-rp-spec.md

 ## Digital signing certificates exchange
 To build a trust between your relying party application and Azure AD B2C, you need to provide valid X509 certificates (with the private key).
 One certificate with the private key (.pfx file) you store only on your web application.
 Your relying party application digitally signs the SAML sign-In request using that certificate you provide.
 Another  certificate with the private key (.pfx file) you store only on Azure AD B2C policy keys.
 Azure AD B2C digitally signs (or also encrypt) the SAML response using that certificate you provide.

-* The SMAL request is sent over to the Azure AD B2C, which validates the SAML request using the same certificate's public key.
+* The SAML request is sent over to the Azure AD B2C, which validates the SAML request using the same certificate's public key.
 Relying party public certificate is accessible through your relying party application's profile metadata.

 * Azure AD B2C also signs the data send back to the relying party application, using X509 certificate.
 The relying party application validates the SAML response, using Azure AD B2C policy's public certificate.
 Each application has different steps to do so, look at your application’s documentation for guidance on how to do so.

 A self-signed certificate is fine for most scenarios.
 For production environments, we recommend using an X509 certificate that issued by certificate authority.
 Also as describe later in this document, for none production environment you can disable the SAML signing (on both sides).

-Follwing diagram depicts the metadata and certificate exchange
+Following diagram depicts the metadata and certificate exchange

 ![metadata and certificate exchange](media/aadb2c-ief-schema-technical-profile-rp-saml-metadata.png)